-While travel and relocation is all part of working in a global organization, any associated discomfort especially for families, spouses or partners can be minimized by making use of WBFN’s Relocation Resources both, before and after arrival at the new destination.
-You will never be alone when you are a WBFN member … we provide you with tips and a community to help you through the first few weeks as you settle into a new home, find schools for children, health care for families [and pets!], obtain a driving license and arrange for all the other things that will help establish your basic comfort zone once again.
+While travel and relocation is all part of working in a global organization, any associated discomfort especially for families, spouses or partners can be minimized by making use of WBGFN’s Relocation Resources both, before and after arrival at the new destination.
+You will never be alone when you are a WBGFN member … we provide you with tips and a community to help you through the first few weeks as you settle into a new home, find schools for children, health care for families [and pets!], obtain a driving license and arrange for all the other things that will help establish your basic comfort zone once again.
 When you are ready to move on with life in the new country, we can also be your ‘go-to-person’ with useful information that will help you range from being a globally mobile professional to being a well informed tourist and most everything in between.

 And yes … we become a second family to our members!
 Check us out here …

 As a WBGFN member, you can reach out in our useful and supportive network, even before you move.
 Connecting with WBGFN can give you a head start and help you to:

 - Quickly find answers to the questions you have or did not even consider

 - Establish contacts already before arrival, in person during a pre-move visit, and/or via WBFN social media

 Please don’t forget that our success relies on peer support and volunteer efforts.
 Get support when you need it; give support when you can!